-Get a salary calculation with the salary that you will need in your new city.
-For only $49 you will know what salary you will need in your new city to keep the same standard of living that you currently have in Washington D.C..
+Calculate the salary that you will need in your new city based on the cost of living difference with Berlin.
+For only $50 USD you will know the salary you need in your new city to maintain your current standard of living after you move.

-With your salary calculation you will find out the salary that you will need in your new city to keep the same standard of living that you currently have in Washington D.C..
+With your salary calculation you will find out the salary that you will need in your new city to keep the same standard of living that you currently have in Berlin.

 Maybe just as important, you will have an independent assessment and hard data showing why you require that salary.
 This will give you a stronger position to negotiate a better offer.
 The calculation that you will get includes all the underlying price-data used to calculate the cost of living difference and the salary conversion.
 This is rock solid data that you can trust.